As businesses go digital, fraud will not only follow suit, but will also become more complex and lethal

 Depending on the attack economics and the use case, either lone fraudsters or organized click farms and sweatshops can launch human-driven attacks.
 Lone fraudsters launch attacks that promise higher monetization—for instance, targeting cryptocurrency—as these attacks are costlier than the sweatshops attacks that are used for low-value, high volume attacks like circulating spam, account testing, and so forth.
 We foresee a steady rise in human-driven attacks.

 New fraud hubs will emerge

 Developing economies will be the new fraud hubs.
-Easy access to sophisticated tools, availability of low-cost manual labor, and economic incentives associated with online fraud will be the key factors for this tilt in scales.
+Important fraud trends in 2020 to be aware of are the easy access to sophisticated tools, availability of low-cost manual labor, and economic incentives associated with online fraud will be the key factors for this tilt in scales.